Riverwalk Map & Points of Interest

 - Ocean Way - The bike and pedestrian paths along Ocean Way connect the beautiful Atlantic beaches to the southern end of Jupiter's Riverwalk.
 Free public parking is available along A1A.

-- Lagoon Bridge - This pedestrian and bicycle bridge connects the Riverwalk behind the Best Western Hotel to the southern tip of Jupiter Yacht Club Marina.
+- Lagoon Bridge - This pedestrian and bicycle bridge connects the Riverwalk behind the Best Western Hotel to the southern tip of the Jupiter Yacht Club marina.
 Enjoy views of the tranquil lagoon, fish and the occasional manatee.
-Free public parking is available at either the Jupiter Yacht Club or Best Western Hotel.
+Free public parking is available at the Jupiter Yacht Club.

-- Jupiter Yacht Club - Enjoy shopping and dining as you meander northward through this 89-slip marina.
+- Jupiter Yacht Club - Enjoy shopping and dining as you stroll northward through this 89-slip marina.
 Public slips are available for visitors arriving by boat.
-Free public parking is available.
+Free public parking is also available.

-- The Plaza Down Under on the Riverwalk - A perfect location for community events, festivals, markets and entertainment, the plaza is tucked under the east span of the Indiantown Road Bridge.
-Festivals, under the cover of this rain or shine waterside venue.
+- The Plaza Down Under on the Riverwalk - A perfect location for community events, festivals, markets and entertainment, the Plaza is tucked under the east span of the Indiantown Road Bridge.
 Free public parking.

-- Riverwalk Entertainment District - Harbourside Place offers a unique, waterside community gathering spot for shopping, dining, entertainment, and events, and includes the Wyndam Hotel and marina.
+- Riverwalk Entertainment District - Harbourside Place oers a unique, waterside community gathering spot that includes shopping, entertainment and dining.
+The Wyndham Hotel is also located on site.

 - Inlet Village - Future plans for this seaside village will be inspired by the history and character of its once active fishing industry.
 With the historic Jupiter Lighthouse as a backdrop, views from the planned shopping promenade will be hard to match.

-Riverwalk Attractions A. Jupiter Inlet Lighthouse & Museum - Enjoy Jupiter's history by touring our exhibit "5,000 Years on the Loxahatchee" and make sure to check out the Gift Shop, both located in the historic Naval Housing Building.
+Jupiter Inlet Lighthouse & Museum - Enjoy Jupiter's history by touring our exhibit "5,000 Years on the Loxahatchee" and make sure to check out the Gift Shop, both located in the historic Naval Housing Building.
 Climb the 150 year-old Jupiter Inlet Lighthouse and take a guided tour of the Historic Tindall House, all located at 500 Captain Armour's Way, Jupiter, FL 33469, (561) 747-8380.
-Check hours and programs online at www.jupiterlighthouse.org.
+Check hours and programs online.
 Free public parking is available.

-C. Loxahatchee River Environmental Center (River Center) at Burt Reynolds Park - The River Center has a combination of static displays, interactive exhibits, live tanks which trace the river system from a freshwater cypress swamp to seagrass-dominated estuary to marine ecosystems.
+Loxahatchee River Environmental Center (River Center) at Burt Reynolds Park - The River Center has a combination of static displays, interactive exhibits, live tanks which trace the river system from a freshwater cypress swamp to seagrass-dominated estuary to marine ecosystems.
 Located at 805 N. US Highway 1, Jupiter, FL 33477, (561) 743-7123.
-Check the website for more information at www.loxahatcheeriver.org.
+Check the website for more information.

-D. Burt Reynolds & Friends Museum - Preserving the history of the cultural contribution of Burt Reynolds, this museum also offers educational opportunities to young actors and filmmakers.
+Burt Reynolds & Friends Museum - Preserving the history of the cultural contribution of Burt Reynolds, this museum also offers educational opportunities to young actors and filmmakers.
 The building, which was located at 100 North U.S. Highway 1, Jupiter, FL, was recently demolished to make way for the Harbourside Place Development, and is planning to eventually relocate to the Burt Reynolds Park, just to the north.
 (561) 743-9955.
-Check online for most recent information at www.burtreynoldsinstitute.org.
+Check online for most recent information.